RTEMS/rtems-docs/c-user/config/device-driver.rst

     The value of this configuration option defines the number of device drivers.

 NOTES:
-    If the application will dynamically install device drivers, then this configuration parameter shall be larger than the number of statically configured device drivers.
-Drivers configured using the ``CONFIGURE_APPLICATIONS_NEEDS_XXX_DRIVER`` configuration options are
+    If the application will dynamically install device drivers, then the configuration option value shall be larger than the number of statically configured device drivers.
-    statically installed.